Remilitarisation of the Rhineland: Foreign policy

 The foreign policy of Fascist Italy was to maintain an "equidistant" stance from all the major powers and to exercise the "determinant weight" with which the power Italy chose to align would decisively change the balance of power in Europe.
 The price of such an alignment would be support for Italian ambitions in Europe and/or Africa.

 The foreign policy goal of the Soviet Union was set forth by Joseph Stalin in a speech on 19 January 1925 that if another world war broke out between the capitalist states, "We will enter the fray at the end, throwing our critical weight onto the scale, a weight that should prove to be decisive".
 To promote that goal, the global triumph of communism, the Soviet Union tended to support German efforts to challenge the Versailles system by assisting the secret rearmament of Germany, a policy that caused much tension with France.

-An additional problem in Franco-Soviet relations was the Russian debt issue.
+An additional factor in Franco-Soviet relations was the Russian debt issue.
 Before 1917, the French had been by far the largest investors in Imperial Russia and the largest buyers of Russian debt.
 Thus, the decision by Vladimir Lenin in 1918 to repudiate all debts and to confiscate all private property owned by Russians or foreigners, had hurt French business and finance quite badly.
 The questions of both the Russian debt repudiation and of compensation for French businesses that had been affected by Soviet nationalisation policies poisoned Franco-Soviet relations until the early 1930s.